GititKurbet/Memory_Game_For_Two_Players/README.md

 ![](mainMenu.png)

-Then, you must sign in or register with username and 6 character password
+Then, you must sign in or register with an username and a password

 ![](GameGif3.gif)